infinitaslearning/ddia-study-group/pages/chapter-3-1.md

 # Who cares about database engines?

-> Why should I care about databases engines and how they are made?
+> Why should I care about databases and how they are made?

-Because as developer you should know which database is more appropriate to your application requirements.
+Because as developer you should know which database is more fit to your application requirements.

 Every engine has his own strenghts and weaknesses, so it's important to make the right choice.

-For example some engines are optimized for analytics, some for transactional workloads, so you need to have a rough idea of what your database is doing under the hood.
+> For example some engines are optimized for analytics, some for transactional workloads, so you need to have a rough idea of what your database is doing under the hood.

 ---